jonhadfield/fval/README.rst

 Currently available tests:

-**syntax**   supply a list of keys and regular expressions to validate the file contents, e.g. a YAML configuration file
+**syntax**   supply a list of keys and regular expressions to validate the file contents, e.g. a YAML or Java properties file

 **command**    pass the file and arguments to any application and specify the expected exit code